 - Harvard Medical School

-Testicular germ cell tumors (GCTs) have become one of the most curable solid neoplasms, due to improved staging and surgical techniques, the use of platinum-based combination chemotherapy, and the availability of serum tumor markers (beta subunit of human chorionic gonadotropin [beta-hCG], alpha fetoprotein [AFP], and lactate dehydrogenase [LDH]) to monitor for the response to treatment and the presence of occult disease.
+Testicular germ cell tumors (GCTs) are one of the most curable solid neoplasms due to improved staging and surgical techniques, the use of platinum-based combination chemotherapy, and the availability of serum tumor markers (beta subunit of human chorionic gonadotropin [beta-hCG], alpha fetoprotein [AFP], and lactate dehydrogenase [LDH]) to monitor for the response to treatment and the presence of occult disease.
 For men with testicular GCTs, the five-year survival rate is over 95 percent.
 (See "Overview of the treatment of testicular germ cell tumors" and "Serum tumor markers in testicular germ cell tumors".)